 Booking a flight doesn’t have to be a gamble.

 There isn’t much good news behind the pandemic and the way it has decimated travel, but this one of them.
-Major U.S. airlines -and even many foreign carriers – will allow you to change most flights for free, or cancel it for a voucher worth the value of your ticket.
+Major U.S. airlines -and even many foreign carriers – will allow you to change most flights for free, or cancel them for a voucher worth the value of your ticket.

 So what does this all mean for you?
 Here’s what your mindset should look like:

-- Hop on a cheap flight you find via Google Flights, a deal you see here at Thriftytraveler.com, or delivered to your inbox thanks to your Thrifty Traveler Premium membership
+- Hop on a cheap flight you find via Google Flights, a deal you see here at thriftytraveler.com, or delivered to your inbox thanks to your Thrifty Traveler Premium membership

 - Book directly with the airline to ensure you can easily change or cancel your trip, if need be.